-So I’m sticking with the “favorite bands” thing for these first few track-by-tracks.
+I’m sticking with the “favorite bands” thing for these first few track-by-tracks.
 Up next: Panic!
 At the Disco.
 While technically the band is really just one member, Panic! still counts as a band to many people.
-Self-included, clearly!

-A little about this album: it’s the fourth studio album by Panic!, released earlier this year.
-It’s the first album to be recorded without original drummer Spencer Smith, who left the band in April 2015.
+Death of a Bachelor is the fourth studio album by Panic! at the Disco, released earlier this year.
+It was the first album to be recorded without original drummer Spencer Smith, who left the band in April 2015.
 Frontman and singer Brendon Urie, in an interview with iHeartRadio, has described the sound of this album as ranging from “anywhere from jazz, to rock, to new wave, to hip hop, and everywhere in between.
 But I guess I would describe it as Panic!
 2.0.”

-Honestly, I really couldn’t get into this track when it was initially released as a single.
-It just didn’t catch my eye–or I guess I should say, my ear.
-(Sorry, that was a terrible pun.
-Moving on.)
+When this song was first released as a single, I could not really get into it.
+It just didn’t catch my ear.
 But it grew on me and now I love it.
 Fun fact: according to Brendon, when they were recording this song in the studio, he almost passed out recording that one really long note in the beginning of the song.

 2. Don’t Threaten Me With a Good Time

 LOVE.
 THIS.
 SONG.
 I had a feeling it would be become a music video, the sound and lyrics are too perfect to just be a normal track.
 So imagine how psyched I was when the music video was released–and it had paranormal, dark stuff happening.
-Classic Panic! and honestly this video doesn’t disappoint.
-My only complaints are that we didn’t get to see Brendon in a wedding gown or heels!
+It was classic Panic!; my only complaints are that we didn’t get to see Brendon in a wedding gown or heels!
 “Don’t Threaten Me with a Good Time” samples B-52’s song “Rock Lobster” (thanks to my dad for this tidbit!)

 4. Emperor’s New Clothes

-So this is one of two tracks on the album that are heavily influenced by the sound of Frank Sinatra.
-But unlike “Impossible Year,” “Death of a Bachelor” has a semi-upbeat tone to it.
-This song is sort of self-autobiographical to Urie’s life.
-In the time period between Panic!’s last album (Too Weird to Live, Too Rare to Die, 2013) and DOAB, Brendon married his wife Sarah.
+This is one of two tracks on the album that are heavily influenced by the sound of Frank Sinatra.
+“Death of a Bachelor” has a semi-upbeat tone to it.
+The song is sort of self-autobiographical to Urie’s life.
+In the time period between Too Weird to Live, Too Rare to Die in 2013 and Death of a Bachelor, Brendon married his wife Sarah.
 The title is meant to represent the huge life change Urie underwent upon marriage.
 The song sort of makes it soung like a bad thing, but when you look at the lyrics aside from the song–and at the meanings, plus images of how Brendon looks at his wife–you realize that Urie does not feel as negative as the song sounds.
 Also, in addition to the music video, enjoy this live video of Urie being his natural self while singing this track.
 Also, watch it just to hear him naturally hit those high notes.
 Wow.

 This is definitely one of my favorite Panic! tracks, both on the album and in general.
 I love how the song has a vintage swing music sound that’s simultaneously contemporary.
-Sheer genius and total Panic!.
-I found this awesome article by a guy named Clifford Stumme where he did this really interesting and quite accurate interpretation of the lyrics.
+It is sheer genius and total Panic!.
+I found this awesome article by Clifford Stumme where he did this really interesting and quite accurate interpretation of the lyrics.
 According to Stumme, the song is about a girlfriend telling her boyfriend he’s boring and him arguing back that he’s “the “rocket scientist” equivalent of crazy.”
-It also finally explained the Mike Love, Dennis Wilson, and Brian Wilson references (Beach Boys members…oops.
-In my defense, I was never a big Beach Boys fan.)
+It also finally explained the Mike Love, Dennis Wilson, and Brian Wilson references, who were all members of the Beach Boys.

 7. LA Devotee